Biodesign Innovation Fellowship

 Frequently Asked Questions

-The Biodesign Innovation Fellowship is led by a team of experienced innovators and entrepreneurs: Director Dan Azagury; Director of Team Dynamics and Learning, Doug Rait; and Assistant Directors Janene Fuerch, Kate Garrett, Emma Essock-Burns, and Victor McCray.
-This core group works in collaboration with other members of the Stanford Biodesign faculty in areas such as engineering, health-economic and commercial value, implementation planning, and global opportunities.
+The Innovation Fellowship is led by a team of experienced innovators and entrepreneurs: Director Dan Azagury; Director of Team Dynamics and Learning, Doug Rait; and Associate/Assistant Directors Emma Essock-Burns, Janene Fuerch, and Victor McCray.
+This core group works in collaboration with other members of the Stanford Biodesign faculty in areas such as device, digital, and biopharma engineering, health-economic and commercial value, implementation planning, and global opportunities.
 Each team is also matched with CEO mentors from the health technology industry – Hanson Gifford, Beverly Huss, Deborah Kilpatrick, and Maria Sainz – to help guide their progress.
 Additionally, dozens of industry leaders in intellectual property, R&D, regulation, clinical trials, reimbursement/payment, business models, marketing, and sales contribute their expertise when it’s most relevant to the fellows’ projects.
 Together, this community delivers an unprecedented training experience and seeds a lifelong network in the health technology field.

-What career paths do the Biodesign Innovation Fellows pursue after the program?
+What career paths do the Innovation Fellows pursue after the program?

-Fellowship alumni pursue a wide variety of careers that include launching health technology start-ups, driving innovation inside major health technology companies, participating in healthcare investing, and teaching innovation inside universities.
+Fellowship alumni pursue a wide variety of careers that include launching health technology start-ups, driving innovation inside major health technology and biopharma companies, participating in healthcare investing and other industry consultant role, and teaching innovation inside universities.
 You can read more about the career paths, leadership trajectories, and productivity of our fellows in this journal article.
-To date, many interesting technologies have been invented by our fellows and more than 50 health-related companies have been launched out of the program.
+To date, many interesting technologies have been invented by our fellows and nearly 60 health-related companies have been launched out of the program.

 Does the fellowship focus exclusively on medical devices?

 The Innovation Fellowship teaches a proven, repeatable process for health technology innovation that is broadly applicable and intentionally solution agnostic so that the best possible solution is chosen to address the unmet need.
-Our fellows have applied the Biodesign approach to create new technologies in the medical devices, diagnostic, digital health, drug delivery, and biotechnology fields.
+Our fellows have applied the Biodesign approach to create new technologies in the medical devices, diagnostic, digital health, technology-enabled services, biopharma, and drug delivery domains.

 How does the fellowship differ from a traditional master's (or other advanced degree) program?